truespirit7/letta-chatbot-example/README.md

 </a>

 <p align="center">
-  Deploy your own AI chatbot built on <a href="https://docs.letta.com/">Letta</a> with AI agents that live forever and learn from experience.
+  Deploy your own AI chatbot using <a href="https://docs.letta.com/">Letta</a> to create agents that can learn over time.
 </p>

 <div align="center">